cylonggit/ATOMCI/dependent tools/Readme.md

 2. Use: ``` mvn clean install -Dmaven.test.skip=true ``` to build the projects.

-3First install the fabric-sdk-java-2.2.2.
-Then install the fabric-gateway-java-2.2.2.
+3. First install the project fabric-sdk-java-2.2.2.
+Then install the project fabric-gateway-java-2.2.2.